marijnh/Eloquent-JavaScript/06_object.md

 because if this new object is to behave (roughly) like a `Matrix`, it is going to need the instance properties that matrices have.
-To ensure the matrix is symmetrical, the constructor wraps the `content` method to swap the coordinates for values below the diagonal.
+To ensure the matrix is symmetrical, the constructor wraps the `element` function to swap the coordinates for values below the diagonal.

 The `set` method again uses `super` but this time not to call the